 In cases where the water has an unpleasant chlorine taste and odor, you need a system that utilizes an activated carbon filter.
 Carbon filters are also good for removing other chemical contaminants, including pesticides and herbicides.
 This type of filter will have a significant impact on how your water tastes and smells.

 When your water test shows the presence of heavy metals, choose a system with a copper-zinc and mineral filter.
-This type of filter is also beneficial for removing some types of bacteria from the water and reducing scale.
+This type of filter is also beneficial for removing some types of bacteria from water and reducing scale.
 The Express Water 3-Stage filter discussed above features a sediment filter, a carbon filter, and a heavy metal filter, so it’s perfect for almost any situation.

 Some filters, like the Aquasana 10-Year Whole House Filter, allow you to incorporate a salt-free water softener right into your filtration system.
 Aquasana also offers an optional UV filter upgrade that is beneficial for removing bacteria, parasites, and viruses from your drinking water.
 Not everyone will need these extras, but your water test will tell you if they’re necessary.

 Another critical factor to consider is the water flow rate of the system you are looking at.
-For example, House Master system discussed above can only provide 10 gallons of filtered water per minute.
+For example, the Home Master system discussed above can only provide 10 gallons of filtered water per minute.
 For families that don’t consume a lot of water, this may not be an issue.
-However, if you have a large family, or you like to run your dishwasher or washing machine at the same time someone is using the shower, you will want to go with a system that offers a higher flow rate.
-The Express Water filter can provide .25 gallons of filtered water per second, so you should never experience any issues with a reduction in water pressure when using this system.
+However, if you have a large family, or if you like to run your dishwasher or washing machine at the same time someone is using the shower, you will want to go with a system that offers a higher flow rate.
+The Express Water filter can provide an astounding .25 gallons of filtered water per second, so you should never experience any issues with a reduction in water pressure when using this system.

 While some units are quite expensive, a whole house water heater is, in our opinion, one of the best investments that can be made, as it benefits the health of your family, increases the longevity of your home, and conserves the planet.